Where to get help for domestic abuse

 0808 2000 247

-This Freephone 24 hour, run in partnership between Women's Aid and Refuge, is a national service for women experiencing domestic violence.
+This Freephone 24 hour helpline, run in partnership between Women's Aid and Refuge, is a national service for women experiencing domestic violence.
 The Helpline can give support, help and information over the telephone.
 All calls are completely confidential.
-It offers translation facilities for callers whose first language is not English, and a service for callers who are deaf or hard of hearing are available.
+It offers translation facilities for callers whose first language is not English, and a service for callers who are deaf or hard of hearing is available.

 0808 1689 111

 Victim Support offers free services that can help victims of any crime to deal with what they have been through.
 Services are available to everyone, whether or not the crime has been reported and regardless of when it happened.

 - The Safety First Scheme aims to reduce repeat victimisation by improving home security for victims who have been subjected to violence and abuse (or threats) from people who do not normally live with them.

 - Domestic Violence Intervention Programme runs weekly support groups for women who have experienced domestic violence.

 - Rape Crisis South London provides independent support and therapeutic services to female survivors of sexual violence.

 - Telephone: 0808 802 9999 (Open daily from 12 to 2:30pm, and from 7 to 9:30pm)

 - The Havens are Sexual Assault Referral Centres set up as a joint initiative by the MPS and the NHS to ensure that victims of rape and sexual assault get the help they need.